pip-webui/pip-webui-tutorial/step7/Readme.md

 Create **/events** folder under **/src**.
 Place there events.html file with the content presented below.
 The page will show events from IoT nodes as a table on Desktop and Table and as a list on Phones.

-Todo: Make the page responsive.
-Add list on phones
 ```html
 <md-toolbar class="pip-appbar-ext">
 </md-toolbar>